DrJaul/AITreeDisplay/README.md

-# AI Tree Display
+# AI Tree Display Overview (WIP)

-AI Tree Display is a Unity game engine project designed to visualize living tree simulations produced by the companion TreeAI repository.
-The project provides the presentation layer for an AI-driven botanical growth system.
+AI Tree Display is a Unity game engine project.
+The purpose of this code is to execute the growth loop and visualize 3D tree data produced by the compiled TreeAI engine.

-## Relationship to TreeAI

-This project is a partner to the TreeAI repository.
-TreeAI focuses on the algorithms and data models required to grow virtual trees and produces a compiled library containing the tree simulation logic.
-AI Tree Display consumes that compiled library to render the resulting tree objects inside Unity.

 ## Architectural Approach